vuori/weasel-pageant/README.md

 It is probably the most useful if your SSH keys can't be copied to the WSL environment, such as when using a smart card for SSH authentication.
-Both Pageant-CAC and Gpg4win have been tested (note that when using Gpg4win, only the SSH authentication functionality will be forwarded; the Windows-side `gpg-agent` will not be available on the WSL side).
+Both Pageant-CAC and Gpg4win have been tested.
+Note that when using Gpg4win, only the SSH agent part will be forwarded.
+There is no support for forwarding the GPG agent socket.

-**SECURITY NOTICE:** All the usual security caveats applicable to WSL apply here too.
+**SECURITY NOTICE:** All the usual security caveats applicable to WSL apply.
 Most importantly, all interaction with the Win32 world happens with the credentials of the user who started the WSL environment.
-In practice, *if you allow someone else to log in to your WSL environment remotely, they can access the SSH keys stored in your Pageant with `weasel-pageant`.* This is a fundamental part of how WSL works; if you are not sure of what you're doing, do not  allow remote access to your WSL environment (i.e. by starting an SSH server).
+In practice, *if you allow someone else to log in to your WSL environment remotely, they may be able to access the SSH keys stored in your Pageant with `weasel-pageant`.* This is a fundamental feature of WSL; if you are not sure of what you're doing, do not allow remote access to your WSL environment (i.e. by starting an SSH server).

 **COMPATIBILITY NOTICE:** `weasel-pageant` does not, and will never work on a version of Windows 10 older than 1703 ("Creators Update"), because it requires the new [Windows/Ubuntu interoperability support](https://blogs.msdn.microsoft.com/wsl/2016/10/19/windows-and-ubuntu-interoperability/) feature shipped with version 1703.
-It has been verified to work with versions up to and including 1709 ("Fall Creators Update", build 16299.64).
+It has been verified to work with versions up to and including 1709 ("Fall Creators Update").

 Non-Ubuntu distributions (available since 1709) have not been tested, but they should work as well.
 Please open a GitHub issue if something is broken.